 It’s easy to get excited about learning something new.

-But then the actual work of learning begins.
+And then the actual work begins.

 Get comfortable with discomfort

 Adjust your expectations.
 You already know you’re going to be outside your comfort zone at least part of the time.
 That means frustration and discomfort.
 If you’re dealing with your manager’s expectations, discuss and agree on what’s reasonable in terms of workload, what you should learn by when, etc. You might set up a plan with some milestones.
-That way each of you will know that you’re progressing.
+That way each of you will know how you’re progressing.

 Be patient and persistent